k66inthesky/k66inthesky/README.md

 Currently working on
+- ✍️ Will release investment videos on Youtube/iT鐵人賽.
+Please follow it.
 - 🪙 Will release a web3 project soon.
 Please follow it.
 - 📈 Daily, short-term crytpo.
 - ✍️ Manga script.
 Season1 is completed.